leosteil/leosteil/README.md

 Backend Software Developer
 --------------------------

-I've been working with development for 5 year.
+I've been working with development for 7 year.
 Always with PHP and keep triyng to improve my knowledge about writing a good code.

 * 🌍  I'm based in Santa Cruz do Sul, Brasil
 * ✉️   You can contact me at [lsteil@inf.ufsm.br](mailto:lsteil@inf.ufsm.br)
-* 🧠  I'm improving my knowledge in Software Architecture, studying Hexagonal Architecture, Clean Archtecture and Domain Drive Design.
+* 🧠  I'm improving my knowledge trying to be updated with the last releases of the enviroment that I'm involved.
+My focus in this moment is to improve my knowledge in Software Architecture, studying Hexagonal Architecture, Clean Archtecture and Domain Drive Design.
+* Here you can find some articles that I wrote to share a lit bit of my knowledge: https://medium.com/@leosteil

 ### Skills